Skip to main content

 Learning Objectives:

-• Learning how to your mindset, behaviors, and structures prioritizes empathy and connection.
+• Recognize how your mindset, behaviors, and structures prioritizes empathy and connection.

-• How leaders can create environments where people thrive, adapt, and contribute their best.
+• Identify how leaders create environments where people thrive, adapt, and contribute their best.

-• Foster a sense of value and belonging with practical strategies for building the resilience muscle and employing empathy.
+• Select practical strategies for building the resilience muscle and employing empathy.

 10:05 AM – 10:40 AM EDT